pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

 ![](iimages/inventoryyml.png)

    The important configuration options are:
    - server.context-path
    - spring.datasource.url
    - spring.datasource.username
    - spring.datasource.password

-    These options will be overriden when the container is started.
+    The datasource options will be overriden with your database information when the container is started.

 2. Build the application.
 When the build completes, the build result is in `build/libs/micro-inventory-0.0.1.jar`.
 This is the file that is used by the microservice.